chrmod/broccoli-svelte/README.md

 # broccoli-svelte

-it is work in progress. please do not use it
+This is work in progress.
+Please do not use it.

+If you are interested in using this addon, please open an issue.